-Each year, the Food and Nutrition Service (FNS), Special Supplemental Nutrition Program for Women, Infants and Children (WIC) presents the WIC Breastfeeding Award of Excellence to recognize local WIC agencies that have provided exemplary breastfeeding promotion and support activities.
-The Bennington District Office in Vermont earned the 2021 Gold Award.
+- Each year, the Food and Nutrition Service (FNS), Special Supplemental Nutrition Program for Women, Infants and Children (WIC) presents the WIC Breastfeeding Award of Excellence to recognize local WIC agencies that have provided exemplary breastfeeding promotion and support activities.
+The following Puerto Rico agencies received the 2021 Gold Award: Puerto Rico WIC, Arecibo Region and Puerto Rico WIC, Ponce Region. - FNS also provides the WIC Breastfeeding Performance Bonus Award, which recognizes agencies with the highest rates of fully breastfed infants.
+The Puerto Rico Department of Health was awarded in 2022.